 Modern USB electronics for easy installation on newer computers.

 Overlay plots for comparison.

-Temperature sensor (optional with Plus software).
+Infra-red (non-contact) temperature sensor (optional with Plus software).

 Start testing immediately or when a user selectable temperature is reached (temperature requires Plus software).

 Summary of results as shown below, for max Compression and Rebound force, Stroke, RPM, Test Cycles, Average/Max/Min temperature, etc.

 Programmed or user selected test time.

 Over-Force shutdown safety.
 If the system detects a force greater than user selectable limit, the motor is turned off.
 This can happen if you install the shock incorrectly.